taran-gill/audit-graph/README.md

-:warning: This project has been renamed GraphQL-Snapshot and moved to https://github.com/taran-gill/graphql-snapshot :warning:
+:warning: This project has been renamed to GraphQL-Snapshot and moved to https://github.com/taran-gill/graphql-snapshot :warning: